awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

      1. SSM Agent, which is installed on EC2 instances in group three, receives the command issued in Step 1 to begin a patching operation\.
 SSM Agent validates that the EC2 instances have the patch group tag\-value `QA` applied and queries Patch Manager for an associated patch baseline\.

-     1. Patch Manager does not find a patch baseline that has the patch group `QA` associated\.
+     1. Patch Manager doesn't find a patch baseline that has the patch group `QA` associated\.

      1. Patch Manager notifies SSM Agent to use the default Windows patch baseline `pb-0123456789abcdef0`\.